-Right To Withdraw Consent
+Right to Withdraw Consent

-Address: 72 Cannon Street, London, EC4N 6AE
+Data Controller Details: Judicium Consulting Ltd, 72 Cannon Street, London, EC4N 6AE

-Changes To This Privacy Notice
+Changes to This Privacy Notice

 We reserve the right to update this privacy notice at any time, and we will provide you with a new privacy notice when we make any substantial updates.
 We may also notify you in other ways from time to time about the processing of your personal information.